Arcade Gamer Fubuki: Gyulassic Group/Gulassic Group

 The mysterious leader of the group, and Fubuki's father.
 Originally working for KOGC Co.
 Ltd. to develop video games, he quit the job after witnessing a fight in a KOGC Co.
 Ltd. Game Garden game centre with gamers reenacting Mach Fist in a fighting video game, followed by seeing a news report of KOGC-developed processors being used to power missiles to kill people.
-During a journey to stop a missile attack, his body was injured by the missile explosion, but was resurrected by Arashi and his mind was transferred to a machine.
+During a journey to stop a missile attack, his body was injured by the missile explosion, but was revived by Arashi and his mind was transferred to a machine.
 After Fubuki's meeting with the Leader, he decided to go on another journey to the vast seas, leaving Fubuki to Ruriko's care.

 Anime

 Arcade Gamer Fubuki was directed by Yūji Mutō at Shaft, was written by Ryōta Yamaguchi, has animation character designs by Hideyuki Morioka, and features music composed by Ryūichi Katsumata.
 Mutō wrote the scripts for all of the episodes with the exception of the special, which was written by the manga's creator: Mine Yoshizaki.
 Two episodes were produced with assistance from other studios: episode 2 at A.C.G.T, and episode 3 at M.S.C.